In This Article

 The Bitcoin mining difficulty is a measure of how hard it is to find a new block in the blockchain.
 This difficulty adjusts approximately every two weeks to ensure that blocks continue to be mined roughly every 10 minutes, regardless of the number of miners or the total computational power (hash rate) in the network.
 As more miners join the network, the difficulty increases, making it harder to mine new BTC and ensuring the gradual release of the remaining supply.

-In 2024, there are 19,742,637 BTC in circulation, representing the vast majority of the total supply.
+Bitcoin total supply 2025 is over 19.8 million BTC.
 However, not all of these coins are actively circulating.
 A significant portion is believed to be lost forever due to forgotten private keys or other mishaps, which we will cover further on.
 Lost Bitcoin effectively reduces the number of BTC that are accessible and tradable, adding to Bitcoin’s scarcity.

 The Rate of New BTC Entering the Market

 The rate at which new BTC enter the market is meticulously controlled by the Bitcoin protocol.
-After the 2024 halving, the reward for mining a new block has been reduced to 3.125 BTC.
+After the Bitcoin halving 2024, the reward for mining a new block has been reduced to 3.125 BTC.
 This halving event, which occurs every four years, ensures that the number of new Bitcoins entering circulation continues to decrease, making each coin increasingly scarce over time.
 As a result, the influx of new Bitcoins has slowed significantly, reinforcing Bitcoin’s deflationary nature and driving demand among investors.

-Pro Tip: To learn more about Bitcoin and how it works, you may want to check out our beginner’s guide to Bitcoin to give you a good foundation of knowledge before investing.
-Want to know if Bitcoin is worth your while in 2024?
-Check out our Bitcoin 2024 investment guide to get a better idea of whether a Bitcoin investment is for you.
+Pro tip: To learn more about Bitcoin and how it works, you may want to check out our beginner’s guide to Bitcoin to give you a good foundation of knowledge before investing.
+Want to know if Bitcoin is worth your while in 2025?
+Check out our Bitcoin 2025 investment guide to get a better idea of whether a Bitcoin investment is for you.

 The Mining Process and Its Impact on BTC Availability